‘After the famine comes the feast’ – Pubs and clubs react to Covid rules easing

 “Restrictions easing does make you hopeful, although also a little nervous in times of Covid ” he said.

-“But for someone who works behind a bar, it’s makes things much easier with staffing.
+“But for someone who works behind a bar, it makes things much easier with staffing.

 “Everyone is hurting a little at the moment, so being able to go back to pub-style service, away from table service and allowing a couple more folks to come in through the door eases our pain a bit.”